DivyanshuBhoyar/portfolio-site/src/pages/posts/sixth-post.copy.md

 ```

 ## A smart optimisation: pruning.
-Since in a dfs call, we explore node's all connections, if we dont find a path, next time there is no need to carry out those operations again.
+Since in a dfs call, we explore node's all connections, if we dont find a path, next time there is no need to carry out those operations again.<br/>
-To achieve this, we simply remove all the nodes from its adj list.
+To achieve this, we simply remove all the nodes from its adj list, prior return

 Finally,